jhc13/taggui/README.md

 be used for the exported images as well when selected.

 `Statistics`:
-Preview of the generated image sizes from the export funtion.
+Preview of the generated image sizes from the export function.

 `Fiter hashtag (#) tags`:
-When set all tags that start with a hashtag (i.e. the "#" character) are not included in the exported captions.
+When set all tags that start with a hashtag (i.e., the "#" character) are not included in the exported captions.

 This allows you to use tags for internal image organization like marking